 Each year, Western Australia suffers from high winds, electrical storms and heavy rain.
 This can result in debris or vegetation causing damage to overhead powerlines.
-It is important that if you see a fallen powerline that you stay well away and call us on 13 13 51.
+It is important that if you see a fallen powerline that you stay well away and call us on our 24/7 emergency number - 13 13 51.
 Make the safe call.

 Safety near powerlines

 Powerlines transport electricity at different voltages up to 330,000 volts.
 The higher off the ground the line is, the greater the voltage it is carrying.